aspindle/Booklist/README.md

 #### 📚 Booklist: Read Responsibly.
 Fundamentals of Computer Graphics

-Dune (Movie Tie-In not the Original)
+Dune (Movie Tie-In Not the Original)

 Game of Thrones